KatherineMichel/the-list/README.md

 https://distill.pub/2018/building-blocks/ | The Building Blocks of Interpretability

-https://petewarden.com/2017/12/14/how-many-images-do-you-need-to-train-a-neural-network/ | How many images do you need to train a neural network? « Pete Warden's blog
+https://petewarden.com/2017/12/14/how-many-images-do-you-need-to-train-a-neural-network/ | How many images do you need to train a neural network? « Pete Warden's blog https://petewarden.com/2018/05/28/why-you-need-to-improve-your-training-data-and-how-to-do-it | Why you need to improve your training data, and how to do it « Pete Warden's blog
 -->

 DataCamp